Mean Arterial Pressure Calculator

 Pulse pressure = SBP − DBP

-SBP and DBP are the numbers you usually see on a home blood pressure monitor.
-MAP and pulse pressure are calculated from those values to provide additional insight into circulation and vascular health.
-Clinicians often focus on MAP when deciding if perfusion to vital organs is adequate during serious illness.
+SBP and DBP are the numbers most people already know from a home blood pressure monitor.
+MAP and pulse pressure are calculated from those values to provide extra insight.
+Clinicians often focus on MAP when deciding whether blood flow to vital organs is likely to be adequate, because it reflects the whole cycle rather than just the highest and lowest points.

 Clinical Uses of MAP